itsgoingd/clockwork/README.md

 ]
 ```

-When using Laravel 5, you need to add Clockwork middleware, in your `app/Http/Kernel.php`:
+You also need to add Clockwork middleware, in your `app/Http/Kernel.php`:

 ```php
 protected $middleware = [